Regulatory actions for Oct. 27, 2025

 Oct.
 27, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Yorlabs.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: GSK, Johnson & Johnson, Partner, Ribocure, Suzhou Ribo, Sydnexi.

 Briefs